strands-project/v4r/CONTRIBUTING.md

 ### Other Files
 **CITATION.md** &mdash; This files includes bibTex encoded references.
-They can be used to cite the approproate modules if you use V4R in your work.
+They can be used to cite the appropriate modules if you use V4R in your work.

 **CNTRIBUTING.md** &mdash; The file you read at the moment.

 <a name="Documentation"></a>
 ## Documentation
 ALWAYS document your code.
-We use Doxygen Style Comments.
-A nice introduction do Doxygen styled coding can be found [here](https://www.stack.nl/~dimitri/doxygen/manual/docblocks.html)
+We use Doxygen.
+A nice introduction to Doxygen can be found [here](https://www.stack.nl/~dimitri/doxygen/manual/docblocks.html)

-The Doxygen documentation has to be compiled at the moment localy on your system.
+The Doxygen documentation has to be compiled localy on your system for the moment.
-However, it will be available on gitlab quiet soon.
+However, it will be available *online* on gitlab quiet soon.
 Bajo will find a nice solution for that using the CI system.

 ## How to Build V4R?
 (Ubuntu 14.04)